Section 80CCD 1B of Income Tax

 Withdrawal and Annuity Rules

-By default, a corpus will be ready until the individual reaches the age of 60 based on their contributions.
-60% of the corpus can be withdrawn, and 40% of the annuity plan needs to remain in place.
-The 60% withdrawable amount can be lump-sum and is tax-exempted and the remaining 40% annuity is taxable in the year of receipt.
+By default, corporate and government-sector employees can withdraw from their NPS account once they reach the age of 60.
+Based on their contributions, they can withdraw 60% of the corpus, and the remaining 40% is invested in an annuity plan to provide regular income.
+The 60% withdrawable amount can be lump-sum and is tax-exempt, and the remaining 40% annuity is taxable in the year of receipt.

-If the individual makes a premature withdrawal, they can take on 20% of the corpus, which is also taxable.
+Additionally, if an individual makes a premature withdrawal, he can withdraw 20% of the corpus, which is also taxable.
 The remaining 80% has to be put back into the annuity plan.
 Remember, both the withdrawal and receipt from the annuity plan are taxable.

 Moreover, premature withdrawals for any or every kind of expenditure are not allowed; the Pension Fund Regulatory and Development Authority of India has made certain rules and regulations for the same.
 Premature withdrawals can only be made in case of any emergency, such as a medical emergency, marriage within the family and others.